jhgaylor/django-blogger/README.md

 Themes
 ------
-Themes are contained in Blogger/themes/THEMENAME/ Temeplate files for themes are at Blogger/themes/THEMENAME/tempaltes/ Files include base.html, list.html, and view_post.html Not all files are necessary, and the app will fall back on Blogger/templates/themes/FILE.html Static files for themes are at Blogger/themes/THEMENAME/static/ The default themes are default, 3col and 4col.
+Themes are contained in Blogger/themes/THEMENAME/ Temeplate files for themes are at Blogger/themes/THEMENAME/templates/ Files include base.html, list.html, and view_post.html Not all files are necessary as the app will fall back on Blogger/themes/FALLBACK_THEME/templates/FILE.html where FALLBACK_THEME is the last theme in INSTALLED_APPS
+Static files for themes are at Blogger/themes/THEMENAME/static/ The default themes are default, 3col and 4col.
 They all rely on bootstrap and jquery.